How a Freelancer's Problem Became Software

 It worked brilliantly.
 For me.

-I also had an advantage most people do not: Kate had spent years on the other side of the table.
+I also had an advantage most people do not: Kate had spent years recruiting and hiring.
 We talked about interviews the way other couples talk about renovation projects.
 Constantly, and with strong opinions.
-The patterns she described from her 900+ interviews were maddeningly consistent.
-Not authentic.
-Scripted.
-Vague.
-And perhaps the most damning word she used: boring.
-"90 to 95% of candidates," she told me once, "just cannot have a conversation.
+The patterns she described from years of recruiting were maddeningly consistent: not authentic, scripted, vague, and maybe the most damning word she used, boring.
+"The vast majority of candidates just cannot have a conversation.
 They perform instead of talking."
-Perhaps that is an exaggeration.
-Having sat on hiring panels myself, I doubt it.
+Having sat on hiring panels myself, I recognized it immediately.

 The interview does not measure who you are.
 It measures how well you can describe who you are.
 These are different skills.
 Have you ever seen anyone actually train the second one?